Timinator2000/Algorithm_X/03 - AlgorithmXSolver/04 - troubleshooting.md

 # Print Your Requirements & Actions

-The first troubleshooting step you will want to take is simply printing the requirements, the actions and the requirements satisfied by each action.
+The first troubleshooting to take is simply printing the requirements, the actions and the requirements satisfied by each action.
 Hopefully, this can be done on a reasonably small test case.
 If the test case is big and there are a lot of requirements and actions, sifting through the printed data can be daunting.

-When printing the requirements and actions, I suggest doing it right before you invoke the inherited AlgorithmXSolver constructor, similar to this:
+When printing the requirements and actions, I suggest doing it right before you invoke the inherited `AlgorithmXSolver` constructor, similar to this:

 ``` python
         for r in requirements: